LukeShortCloud/vagrant-tripleo-quickstart/README.md

 # vagrant-tripleo-quickstart

 The `Vagrantfile` helps to automatically configure a virtual Libvirt lab environment for setting up a TripleO cloud.
-It can be used with the [TripleO Quickstart](https://docs.openstack.org/tripleo-quickstart/latest/ project) or a [manual installation of TripleO](https://ekultails.github.io/rootpages/openstack.html#id6).
+It can be used with the [TripleO Quickstart project](https://docs.openstack.org/tripleo-quickstart/latest/) or a [manual installation of TripleO](https://ekultails.github.io/rootpages/openstack.html#id6).

 ## Usage